ewoks-kit/ewoks/doc/index.rst

     ewoks execute /path/to/graph.json

-Ewoks has different interfaces to execute an ewoks workflow
+*Ewoks* has different interfaces to execute a workflow

 .. toctree::
     :maxdepth: 1